 Once you get more confident and can determine your strengths and weaknesses, you can trial tweaks during training to make improvements.

-Some athletes prefer just outside shoulder width (which I would suggest - use my tip of keeping your thumb in line with your shoulder).
+Some athletes prefer just outside shoulder width (which I would suggest - use my earlier tip of keeping your thumb in line with your shoulder).

 Other athletes who are perhaps more powerful, choose to go even wider so they can get their bodies lower to the ground and generate more power.